One, two, three, four.

 “I rely heavily on my exec board to help me get prepared for the audition process since I have a lot to do as president,” Brennan said.
 “But each exec position is critical to the audition process.”

 This year, students could audition for seven genres: clogging, contemporary, couples, hip-hop, jazz, musical theater and tap.

-For their upcoming show there are four contemporary pieces, four hip-hop, two jazz, one musical theater, one clogging, one couples and one tap routine.
+For Northwest Dance Company’s upcoming show, there are four hip-hop pieces, four contemporary, two jazz, one musical theater, one clogging, one couples and one tap routine.